Japanese occupation of Hong Kong: North Point Prisoner Camp and Deportation

 On 19 December 1941, a group of Japanese soldiers killed ten St. John stretcher bearers at Wong Nai Chung Gap despite the fact that all the stretcher bearers wore the red cross armband.
 These soldiers captured a further five medics who were tied to a tree, two of whom were taken away by the soldiers, never to be seen again.
 The remaining three attempted to escape during the night, but only one survived the escape.
 A team of amateur archaeologists found the remains of half of a badge.
 Evidence pointed to its belonging to Barclay, the captain of the Royal Army Medical Corps, therefore the archaeologists presented it to Barclay's son, Jim, who had never met his father before his death.
 Other notable massacres near the end of the Battle of Hong Kong including the St. Stephen's College massacre.

-Between the Surrender of Japan (15 August 1945) and formal surrender of Hong Kong to Rear Admiral Sir Cecil Harcourt (16 September 1945), fifteen Japanese soldiers arrested, tortured and executed around three hundred villagers of Sliver Mine District of Lantau Island as retaliation after being ambushed by Chinese guerrillas.
+Between the Surrender of Japan (15 August 1945) and formal surrender of Hong Kong to Rear Admiral Sir Cecil Harcourt (16 September 1945), fifteen Japanese soldiers arrested, tortured and executed around three hundred villagers of Silver Mine District of Lantau Island as retaliation after being ambushed by Chinese guerrillas.
 The incident was later referred as Silver Mine Bay massacre (銀礦灣大屠殺) by locals.